Vivien Crea

 Vivien Suzanne Crea (born 1952) was the 25th Vice Commandant of the United States Coast Guard under Admiral Thad W. Allen.
 Vice Commandant is the second highest position in the Coast Guard, and she was the first woman to hold it.
 She is the former Commander of the Coast Guard Atlantic Area, and was confirmed by the Senate to her historic post in June 2006.
-Crea retired on August 7, 2009, and was replaced by VADM David Pekoske.
+Crea retired on 7 August 2009, and was replaced by VADM David Pekoske.

 She previously became the first female in the U.S. Armed Forces to serve as a military aide to a President in 1984.
 Crea later became the first woman to command an air station when she took over Air Station Detroit in 1992.
 In 2000 she became the first woman to attain flag rank in the United States Coast Guard.
-In 2006 Crea became the first female Vice Commandant of the United States Coast Guard and the Coast Guard’s first female vice admiral.
+In 2006 Crea became the first female Vice Commandant of the United States Coast Guard and the Coast Guard's first female vice admiral.
 She later became the first woman to be recognized as the USCG Ancient Albatross in 2008.
 In 2010, she became the first Coast Guard aviator to be inducted into the Women in Aviation International Pioneer Hall of Fame.

 Background and education

-Crea earned a master's degree from the Massachusetts Institute of Technology, as well as one from Central Michigan University, and a bachelor's degree from the University of Texas at Austin.
+Born to a military family at Fort Belvoir, Virginia, she grew up on military bases including Germany and graduated from Seoul American High School in 1968.
+She earned a bachelor's degree in biology from the University of Texas at Austin in 1972.
+Crea earned a master's degree from the Massachusetts Institute of Technology as a Sloan Fellow, as well as one from Central Michigan University.

 Career

+After seeking to join the National Oceanic and Atmospheric Administration and the Environmental Protection Agency in 1972, Crea was commissioned an Ensign in the Coast Guard Reserve upon graduation from Officer Candidate School (OCS) at Reserve Training Center, Yorktown, Virginia in December 1973.

+She was in the first group of women to be admitted to flight school at Pensacola, earning her wings in April 1977.
+She then spent the next seven years flying C-130 Hercules transports at Air Station Barber's Point (Hawaii), Air Station Elizabeth City (North Carolina) and Air Station Borinquen (Puerto Rico).

-As a Lieutenant Commander, she became the first woman from any service, as well as the first service member from the US Coast Guard to serve as the Presidential Military Aide, where she carried the nuclear football for President Ronald Reagan for three years.
+As a Lieutenant Commander, she became the first woman from any service, as well as the first service member from the US Coast Guard to serve as the Presidential Military Aide, where she carried the nuclear football for President Ronald Reagan from 1984-1987.